AnalyzrXs/Currency-Insights-2020/README.md

 Practical Application 💼: A great resource for understanding forex market trends, useful for traders and analysts.

 ### Dataset 📂
 The dataset used in this project contains daily forex exchange rates for February 2020.
-You can access it  [here]([https://www.kaggle.com/dataset-name](https://www.kaggle.com/datasets/dhruvildave/currency-exchange-rates)).
+You can access it for kaggle [here is the link:]([https://www.kaggle.com/dataset-name](https://www.kaggle.com/datasets/dhruvildave/currency-exchange-rates)).